I'm an illustrator, fair-weather campervaner, and orange cat specialist (qualification not yet formally recognised), living near Cambridge in the UK.

 Cambridge School of Art Stand at The Bologna Children’s Book Fair 2025 #BCBF25 31st March - 3rd April 2025

-Upcoming: DIALOGUE symposium: Recentring the Human within Nature & The Sustainability Art and Design Prize 2025 – Cambridge School of Art pop-up exhibition in the Ruskin Gallery 28th April - 2nd May 2025
+DIALOGUE symposium: Recentring the Human within Nature & The Sustainability Art and Design Prize 2025 – Cambridge School of Art pop-up exhibition in the Ruskin Gallery 28th April - 2nd May 2025